Duality and Stacking of Bosonic and Fermionic SPT Phases

 The structure of the paper is as follows.
-In \cref{sec:SPTphases} we review of the classifications of bosonic and fermionic SPT phases in terms of group cohomology and supercohomology invariants for general symmetry groups, we define topological and $\cG$-pin partition functions that capture the background-response of these SPT systems, we formulate the Jordan-Wigner transformation in terms of these field theories, and we use them to rederive the SPT stacking rules.
+In \cref{sec:SPTphases} we review the classifications of bosonic and fermionic SPT phases in terms of group cohomology and supercohomology invariants for general symmetry groups, we define topological and $\cG$-pin partition functions that capture the background-response of these SPT systems, we formulate the Jordan-Wigner transformation in terms of these field theories, and we use them to rederive the SPT stacking rules.
 In \cref{sec:isomorphic} we derive conditions under which the bosonic and fermionic SPT classifications are isomorphic as groups.
 These conditions are stated in \cref{sec:necandsuf}.
 The idea is to understand the classifications as group extensions that become equivalent when a certain extension class vanishes and then to relate the vanishing of this class to the vanishing of certain partition functions.
 In \cref{sec:dualities}, we study duality and stacking of SPT phases from the point of view of topological holography in order to determine that the isomorphism of classification groups typically cannot be implemented by a physical duality transformation.
-This result suggests that the stacking rules reflect an essential difference between bosons and fermions than cannot be transformed away by duality and leaves open the mystery of why -- from a physical perspective -- the rules are often isomorphic in the abstract.
+This result suggests that the stacking rules reflect an essential difference between bosons and fermions that cannot be transformed away by duality and leaves open the mystery of why -- from a physical perspective -- the rules are often isomorphic in the abstract.
 To reach this conclusion, we understand the action of dualities on the SPT invariants and state a procedure for stacking the Lagrangian algebras that correspond to SPT phases.
-The appendices contain several related results: we use topological partition functions to rederive the stacking rule for invertible fermionic phases (including the invertible topological order) and review related results in the literature; we use the equivariant state sum construction to evaluate the bosonic partition function on all orientable and nonorientable surfaces, which yields a complete set of gauge-invariant quantities characterizing the SPT invariants; and we discuss some interesting computations in twisted group cohomology; and we study how dualities can act on the group of SPT phases, such as by transformations that are not automorphisms.
+The appendices contain several related results: we use topological partition functions to rederive the stacking rule for invertible fermionic phases (including the invertible topological order) and review related results in the literature; we use the equivariant state sum construction to evaluate the bosonic partition function on all orientable and nonorientable surfaces, which yields a complete set of gauge-invariant quantities characterizing the SPT invariants; we discuss some interesting computations in twisted group cohomology; and we study how dualities can act on the group of SPT phases, such as by transformations that are not automorphisms.